DolphinTechCodes/jslol/README.md

 ## Usage
 **jslol is a command-line tool**
-Currently, it has only one command to interpret the "test.lol" file:
+Currently, it has only one command to interpret the "test.lol" test file:

-`jslol`
+`jslol test`